gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 File Naming Topics and Utilities
 ================================

-GNAT has a default file naming scheme and also provides the user with a high degree of control over how the names and extensions of the source files correspond to the Ada compilation units that they contain.
+GNAT has a default file naming scheme, but and also provides you with a high degree of control over how the names and extensions of your source files correspond to the Ada compilation units that they contain.

 .. _File_Naming_Rules: